Columbia Pictures Industries, Inc. v. Redd Horne, Inc.: Background

 Maxwell's Video Showcase, Ltd. (Maxwell's) was a company that operated two video sale and rental stores in Erie, Pennsylvania.
 The stores had a small showroom area and showcase area.
 The showroom area contained video equipment and materials for sale or rental, but the showcase room, on the other hand, was used for patrons to view video contents in small booths with space for two to four people.
 The two stores had eighty-five booths in total.
 Customers who wanted to use the showcase facilities selected a film from a catalogue and the fee charged depended on the number of people in a viewing booth and the time of day.
 After they entered the booth, the motion picture of the selected film was transmitted to the viewing booth.

 The defendants appealed from an injunctive order made by the United States District Court for the Western District of Pennsylvania to stop performing plaintiffs' copyrighted motion pictures.
 Also, they appealed from an award of damages against plaintiffs in the amount of $44,750.00.

-It is important to note that this case was not about unauthorized taping or video cassette piracy.
 The defendants obtained the video cassette copies for viewing legally.
 The sale or rental of these cassettes to individuals for home viewing was also not at issue.
 Columbia Pictures did not contend that in-home use infringes their copyright.
-Instead, they argued that the exhibition or showing of the video cassettes in private booths constituted an unauthorized public performance.
+It argued that the exhibition or showing of the video cassettes in private booths constituted an unauthorized public performance.
 In turn, this violated Columbia Pictures' exclusive rights under federal copyright laws.